-The inspiration for this post came after having a short conversation on the blog post “5 Reasons to travel in low season” about “the courage” or will that you need to travel solo.
-I guess you need a good dosage of will, determination and madness 🙂 to take the decision and solo travel.
-After you do it once I can promise you, you will see that it is not so scary or big deal as you might have though before.
+My 6 solo travel ideas for your first trip came after having a short conversation on the blog post 5 Reasons to travel in low season.
+Apparently one needs a lot of courage to start solo traveling.
+There is for sure a good dosage of will, audacity and madness too at first. 😉 After you traveled successfully once you will see that it is not so scary or big deal as you might have though before.

 1. Planned road trip visiting friends on the way

 Personally this is how I started my solo travel many many years ago.
 I was still in my student times, while the summers were hot and everybody was away.
 You do not have to do anything big.
 I took a tour through the west and center of Romania and in some places I had some friends to visit/ meet up or sleep at.
 It was a budget backpacking- camping tour, worry less and fun.

 Moving to nowadays the option would be to take a holiday where on the way you meet or stay at people you know (friends, family or friends of friends that you trust).
 You do have company from time to time and you also have the freedom to explore.
 The advantage is that you still have your own time when the others are “busy” with their daily lives.